yds12/tarsila/docs/user_guide.md

   selection can also be flipped horizontally with the `H` keyboard key, and vertically with `V`;

+For more precision while using drawing tools, you can toggle the crosshair cursor with the `C` button.

 ## Colors and Palette

 Most drawing tools use the active color to determine which color to draw.
 The